geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

 1. Ensure that your LDAP configuration is correct by running `LdapAuthorizationsProviderTest`, as described above.
-2. Change the provider class in `src/main/resources/META-INF/services/org.locationtech.geomesa.security.AuthorizationsProvider` to be `com.example.geomesa.authorizations.LdapAuthorizationsProvider`
+2. Change the provider class in single line file `src/main/resources/META-INF/services/org.locationtech.geomesa.security.AuthorizationsProvider` to be `com.example.geomesa.authorizations.LdapAuthorizationsProvider`
 3. Rebuild the tutorial JAR and install the **_unshaded original_** jar in GeoServer: